cn0047/stash/ed/mysql/partitioning.md

 ##Restrictions and Limitations on Partitioning

-<br>You cannot use MyISAM for one partition and InnoDB for another.
+You cannot use MyISAM for one partition and InnoDB for another.
 <br>MySQL partitioning cannot be used with the MERGE, CSV, or FEDERATED storage engines.

-<br>Temporary tables cannot be partitioned.
+Temporary tables cannot be partitioned.
 <br>Use of INSERT DELAYED to insert rows into a partitioned table is not supported.
 <br>All columns used in the partitioning expression for a partitioned table must be part of every unique key that the table may have.
 This also includes the table's primary key, since it is by definition a unique key.